opencog/agi-bio/moses-scripts/FitnessFunctions.md

 from MOSES) into hypergraphs.

-I'm discussing 2 fitnesses, used by Mike, accuracy (1 - score, in Mike's terminology) and balance accuracy.
+I'm discussing 2 fitnesses, used by Mike, accuracy (1 - score, in Mike's terminology) and balanced accuracy.

 Accuracy
 --------